 - 1) Choose File > Save As from the menu bar. - 2) Select the location where you want the PowerPoint file saved and type a name for the file. - 3) Under File type, choose Microsoft PowerPoint 97/2000/XP (.ppt). - 4) Click Save.
-If you have the "Warn when not saving in ODF or default format" option set in Options > Load/Save > General, the message shown in Figure 205 appears.
+If you have the "Warn when not saving in ODF or default format" option set in Options > Load/Save > General, the message shown in Figure 210 appears.
 Click Keep Current Format to confirm that you want to save the file in Microsoft PowerPoint format.
-You can deselect the Ask when not saving in ODF format checkbox to not show the message again unless you re-enable it in the Options.
+You can deselect the Ask when not saving in ODF format checkbox and the message will not be shown again unless you re-enable it in the Options.